juanmaluna21/PI-DataAnalyst/README.md

 + Average incomes per state: Average incomes per state rise up to 30 millions.
 If well it is not an accurate measure, it gives us a first idea of how much states apport to the incomes.

-+ Average download speed in Argentina: This is a good measure to compare with other countries in order to compare service quality.
++ Average download speed in Argentina: This is a good measure to compare our service quality with other countries.

 ### `Presentation`